Berry Creek Rancheria of Maidu Indians of California

-The Berry Creek Rancheria of Maidu Indians of California are a Native American people based in northeastern California, south of Lassen Peak.
-They historical have spoken the Konkow language, also known as Northeastern Maidu.
+The Berry Creek Rancheria of Maidu Indians of California are a federally recognized Native American tribe based in northeastern California, south of Lassen Peak.
+They historically have spoken the Konkow language, also known as Northwest Maidu.

-They are a federally recognized Maidu tribe, headquartered in Oroville in Butte County.
+They are a federally recognized Maidu tribe headquartered in Oroville in Butte County.

 Reservation

 Their reservation is 65 acre, located in two separate geographical sites: one (39°30′09″N 121°30′16″W) near Oroville in the community of Oroville East, and the other (39°37′32″N 121°19′40″W) at the eastern edge of the community of Berry Creek, within a mile of the Feather River.

+Their historical territory was along the Feather River and in the foothills of the Sierra Nevada, about 20 miles south of present-day Oroville.

-The tribe has 304 enrolled members; 136 of whom live on the reservation.
+Of the tribe's 304 enrolled citizens, 136 live on the reservation.

+Language

+The Konkow language, called Koyoomk’awi or Northwest Maidu, is a Maidu language.
+The anthropologist Alfred Kroeber estimated that once 9,000 people spoke Konkow.
+Today, a few people still speak the language.

 Government

 The tribe is managed by an elected tribal council.
 They hold elections every four years.
 Their current tribal chairman is Francis Steele.

 Enrollment

 The tribe has approximately 304 enrolled citizens.
-The reservation population is approximately 136.